Now that I have your attention 🙂

 I was too busy backpacking with all kinds of thoughts, somewhere in the alleyways of my mind.
 A classic case of being physically present but mentally absent.
 I don’t know how long I was stuck in that daze, but it took the husband to noticeably raise his voice and tap me on my hands to get me to snap out of it.

-It didn’t take long for me to realize what was happening.
+It didn’t take long for me to realise what was happening.

 So, what say?
-Let’s play a game of treasure hunt? 🙂
+Let’s play a game of treasure hunt, shall we?